 1. Completed Copyright Assignment & Disclosure of Potential Conflict of Interest Form; This form should be downloaded from the website (provided in the author section), filled in thoroughly and uploaded to the website during the submission.

-2. Informed consent (for case reports); Authors must complete the online submission forms.
+Authors must complete all online submission forms.
 If you are unable to successfully upload the files please contact the editorial office by e-mail.

 The Journal requires that all submissions be submitted according to these guidelines: